-Whether you’re looking to preserve your meat for a more extended period or add some flavor to your next meal, pickling is a process worth your while.
+Whether you’re looking to preserve meat for a longer time or add flavor to your next meal, pickling is a process worth trying.

-This article will discuss how to pickle meat at home, including the ingredients and equipment you’ll need, as well as a step-by-step guide on how to pickle meat with vinegar.
+In this article, we’ll explain how to pickle meat at home.
+First, we’ll cover the ingredients and equipment you’ll need.
+Then, we’ll provide a step-by-step guide on how to pickle meat with vinegar.

 Reasons To Pickle Meat